theronaldostar/pager-view/README.md

 export default Component;
 ```

-## Configuration to use in the web version:
+## Configuration to use in the web version

 ### Example with Vite.js